risingwavelabs/rfcs/rfcs/0014-dedicated-serving-cluster.md

 In the current design, non-checkpointing barriers are much more frequent than checkpointing barriers, so it provided both freshness and lower IO cost.
 However, these non-checkpointed updates are only kept in memory, more specifically, in the `StateStore` of the `MaterializedExecutor` with corresponding vnode.

+#### Approach 1.
+Read non-checkpoint writes from primary cluster (Preferred)

+> Suggested by @BowenXiao1999 and @hzxa21

+Inform the serving cluster with the vnode mapping of primary streaming cluster.
+Once the servering cluster find it lack of the data of epoch being requested (the read snapshot epoch is piggy-backed in frontend's RPC), it can issue a RPC to fetch the changes (i.e. immutable MemTables) from the corresponding streaming CNs.

+#### Approach 2.
+Read non-checkpoint writes from S3

 Here we propose to **store** these barrier-level changes of non-checkpoint barriers to shared storage **temporarily**.
 These immutable MemTable SSTs will only be temporarily placed in L0, and these SST files can be dropped as long as next checkpoint completes.

 To make it simpler, we can reuse the concept “compaction group”.
 A compaction group can be tagged as checkpointing on every barrier.
 Table_ids in such compaction groups will upload its immutable MemTable on non-checkpointing barriers, and a “serving-only” version will be created.

 Note that serving-only versions will not affect the recovery process.
 On recovery, all nodes should roll back the latest completed checkpoint like before.

+#### Approach 3.
+Contantly streaming changes from primary cluster

+> Suggested by @hzxa21

+Streaming (push) changes to serving nodes.

+But I think the streaming is not that "streaming".
+Since we hope to allow both cluster to have different SLA, and furthermore, can be scaled independently, it may be complicated than imagination.

+Perhaps we can introduce some additional machanism to push changes.
+This seems to be harder than approach 1 so I stopped here, but proposals are welcomed.

 ## Unresolved questions

 None

-## Alternatives

-**How about streaming changes to serving nodes?**

-This is possible.
-However, since we hope to allow both cluster to have different SLA, and furthermore, can be scaled independently, the streaming here may be complicated than imagination.

 ## Future possibilities